 Missouri: George Washington Carver National Monument

 Frail childhood health gave George Washington Carver enough freedom from plantation chores so he could tend to a secret garden hidden in the Missouri woodland.
-Take a journey along the 1-mile Carver Trail to discover the woodland that inspired Carver as a child.
+Take a journey along the Carver Trail to discover the woodland that inspired Carver as a child.
 Learn about his life at the visitors center museum, visit the graves of the plantation owners and see where the famous peanut product inventor was born.

 Montana: Grant-Kohrs Ranch National Historic Site